madhuri-15/home-loan-approval-prediction/README.md

 A loan is a sum of money that one or more individuals or companies borrow from banks or other financial institutions; to financially manage events.
 In doing so, the borrower incurs a debt, which he has to pay back with interest within a given period.

 Loans can be education loans or personal loans.
-The most common type of loan is a **Home Loan** or **Mortgage**.
-A mortgage is a type of secured loan which is taken for the purchase of a property.
+The most common type of loan is a **Home Loan**.
+It is a type of secured loan which is taken for the purchase of a property.

  A typical process for home loans starts with an application from the customer; after that company will validate the eligibility of the customer for a loan, based on the result application can be accepted or rejected.
 The loan approval is the most crucial stage of a loan process and takes a long time to complete.
 We can automate this process of eligibility of customers for a home loan by using a Machine Learning algorithm.